ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_database_model.md

 #### ezprice

 The price information is stored in the `data_float` field.
-The `data_text` field contains information about the VAT value in percent and a flag indicating if the price is incluing VAT or not.
+The `data_text` field contains information about the VAT value in percent and a flag that indicates whether the price includes VAT or not.

 Example: